-Q: Is a night the period of time between astronomical dusk and astronomical dawn when the sun is between 18 and 90 degrees below the horizon and the sky is totally dark? ¶
+Q: Is a night the period between astronomical dusk and astronomical dawn when the Sun is between 18 and 90 degrees below the horizon and does not illuminate the sky? ¶

 Q: Is a night due to the rotation of a celestial body about its axis? ¶

 A: Yes, and creating an illusion of the sun rising and setting.

 Q: Is a night often associated with danger and evil, because of the psychological connection of night's all-encompassing darkness to the fear of the unknown and darkness's obstruction of a major sensory system? ¶

 A: Yes, Nighttime is naturally associated with vulnerability and danger for human physical survival.

 Q: Is a night not seen in the animal kingdom alone? ¶

 A: Yes, plants have also evolved adaptations to cope best with the lack of sunlight during this time.